williamjhedley/research-call-tracker/README.md

 # Research Call Tracker

-I write my own equity research (most recently a HOLD on Diploma plc) and wanted a way to check whether my calls actually hold up over time.
+I have recently been writing my own equity research and wanted a way to check whether my calls actually hold up over time.
 So I built this.

 It does three things: